Learn how to distinguish the difference between the most popular investing platforms.

 A discount online brokerage is often associated with companies like Charles Schwab and Ally Invest.
 A discount broker is a stockbroker that performs buy and sell orders at a reduced commission rate.
 Most discount brokers operate using online platforms without the need to directly engage with a stockbroker.

 Trades are completed using the online platform reducing the cost thus discounting the commission you’d pay.
 However, since upstart investing apps like Robinhood began offering free stock trades, many online brokerages are now offering free stock trading or zero-commission fees.

 You pay less using an online brokerage.
 However, you’re in charge of managing your trades.
-If you need the help of a broker, it may be available with the same platform, but can also require additional fees.
+If you need the help of a broker, it may be available with the same platform, but can also include additional fees.

 What can you do with an online brokerage account?